VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 Note that it could be required to flush response cache after importing historical data.
 See [these docs](#backfilling) for detail.

+Note that `api/v1/import/prometheus` returns `204 No content` response by default.
+Some client libraries require different response code for successful response.
+It is possible to use `-prometheusImportResponseCode` command-line flag to change the default response code for `/api/v1/import/prometheus` endpoint.
+For example, `-prometheusImportResponseCode=200` must be used for [prometheus/client_golang](https://github.com/prometheus/client_golang) library.

 VictoriaMetrics also may scrape Prometheus targets - see [these docs](#how-to-scrape-prometheus-exporters-such-as-node-exporter).

 ## Relabeling